LectureScribe Logo

 Upload Your Notes

-Upload your Film History lecture notes, PDFs, or recordings from George Washington University classes.
+Upload your Film History lecture notes, PDFs, or recordings from George Washington University.
 Our AI works with any format.

 2